Covantec/quaive.manual/apps/todo/index.rst

 Search, filters and groupings can be combined.

-You may reset both the search results and the filters by clicking on the button that reads “Reset search and filters”.
+You may reset both the search results and the filters by clicking on the button that reads "Reset search and filters".